USNavalResearchLaboratory/nepc/README.md

 [![sphinx coverage report](https://predator.nrl.navy.mil/padamson/nepc/-/jobs/artifacts/master/raw/sphinx.svg?job=sphinx)](http://132.250.158.124:3838/nepc/doc/)
 [![pylint report](https://predator.nrl.navy.mil/padamson/nepc/-/jobs/artifacts/master/raw/pylint.svg?job=pylint)](https://predator.nrl.navy.mil/padamson/nepc/commits/master)

-The NRL Evaluated Plasma Chemistry (NEPC) project involves building of a database of evaluated electron-scattering cross-sections from various sources as well as tools to access and visualize the data.
-Data can be accessed, raw and formatted, through the "data" directory, while other directories of the project are used for builing and accessing the database.
-For more information on how the project is organized, please see the [Wiki](http://predator.nrl.navy.mil/padamson/nepc/wikis/home).
-This database is designed for anyone interested in plasma chemistry with a background in physics at the graduate level.
+The NRL Evaluated Plasma Chemistry (NEPC) project provides tools for building a database of evaluated electron-scattering cross-sections from various sources as well as tools to curate, access, visualize, and use the data.
+For more information on the goals of the project and how it is organized, please see the [Wiki](http://predator.nrl.navy.mil/padamson/nepc/wikis/home).
+The database schema and Python module is designed for anyone interested in plasma chemistry with a background in physics at the graduate level.

 ## Getting Started

-NEPC works best within a conda environment (`environment.yml` file provided).
-Also, if you are going to build the database yourself, you will need MySQL.
+The nepc Python package works best within a conda environment (`environment.yml` file provided).
+Also, if you are going to build a database yourself, you will need MySQL.
 To get started:

 ```console